Metopus convexus (Kahl, 1927)

 Diagnosis:

-• perizonal ciliary row running parallel to adoral zone
+- perizonal ciliary row running in parallel to adoral zone

 The only description and drawing of Metopus convexus known to me is by Kahl and is very short.
-In my sites Simmelried and Purren pond I find Metopus convexus rarely, but regularly.
-Although the species is smaller than 50 µm, it can be recognized by the typical curved body shape even at low and medium magnification.
+In my sampling sites Simmelried and Purren pond I find Metopus convexus rarely, but regularly.
+Although the species is small, it can be recognized by the typically curved body shape even at low and medium magnifications.
 Some specimens are almost U-shaped.
-Thereby the two legs of the U (i.e. anterior and posterior end) are also twisted against each other.
+Additionally, the two legs of the U (i.e. anterior and posterior end) are also twisted against each other.
 That means the body is curved and twisted.
 Examination of Metopus convexus is not easy, because in my experience the species is quite coverslip sensitive and denatures quickly when the layer thickness is reduced.

-The apical dome of Metopus convexus is prominent and strongly protruded.
-In my population the macronucleus was localized in the anterior half near the apical dome (s. fig. 3c).
-I have not been able to clearly identify the micronucleus.
-Kahl does not mention it either.
-According to my observation, the adoral zone begins at the right side of the dome and extends to the left to mid-body, where the mouth opening is localized.
-Above the adoral zone the perizonal ciliary row runs parallel also to the mouth opening (s. fig. 3a).
-At the posterior end, some elongated caudal cilia protrude in a fan shape (s. figs. 1d, 2b and 3c).
-The contractile vacuole lies terminal.
-In the cytoplasm I could clearly recognize symbiotic bacteria (s. fig. 3c).
-Kahl does not mention them, but many other metopid ciliates have also symbiotic bacteria.
+The apical dome of Metopus convexus is prominent and protrudes strongly.
+In my population the macronucleus was localized in the anterior half near the apical dome (s. figs 1e) or in mid-body (s. fig. 2 d-f).
+The spherical micronucleus (not mentioned by Kahl) is separated from the macroneucleus with a diameter of 4.5 µm (s. fig. 2 e).
+According to my observation, the adoral zone begins at the right side of the dome and extends to the ventral side above the cell equator, where the mouth opening is localized (s. fig. 1 a and 2 a).
+Above the adoral zone the perizonal ciliary row runs in parallel also to the mouth opening (s. fig. 3 a).
+At the posterior end, some elongated caudal cilia protrude in a fan shape (s. figs. 2 b, 2 d and 2 f).
+The contractile vacuole lies terminally.
+In the cytoplasm I could clearly recognize symbiotic bacteria (s. fig. 3 c).
+Kahl does not mention them, but many other metopid ciliates also have symbiotic bacteria.